Eli Goldschmidt

 Eli Goldschmidt (אלי גולדשמידט; born 17 October 1953) is an Israeli former politician who served as a member of the Knesset for One Israel and the Labor Party between 1992 and 2001.

 Biography

 Born in Tel Aviv, Goldschmidt studied law at Tel Aviv University, where he earned an MA before working as a lawyer.

 He was first elected to the Knesset on the Labor Party list in 1992 and chaired the House Committee and the Joint Committee for the Knesset Budget during his first term.
 After being re-elected in 1996 he chaired the Economic Affairs Committee.
 For the 1999 elections he was placed thirteenth on the One Israel list (an alliance of Labor, Meimad and Gesher), and retained his seat as the alliance won 26 mandates.
-He was appointed chairman of the Finance Committee, but resigned his seat on 15 February 2001 and was replaced by Mordechai Mishani.
+He was appointed chairman of the Finance Committee, but resigned his seat on 13 February 2001, citing a toxic political culture, and was replaced by Mordechai Mishani.

+He became a Likud member in 2026 and was placed in a reserved slot ahead of the 2026 Israeli legislative election.